section-engineering-education/engineering-education/content/articles/diffie-hellman-elgamal/index.md

 - Basic knowledge of modular arithmetic.
 - Basic understanding of security concepts.
 - Familiar with basic concepts of Python.
 - Local development environment.
-We'll use [Pycharm](https://www.jetbrains.com/pycharm/) in this tutorial.
+We'll use [Pycharm](https://www.jetbrains.com/pycharm/) as our IDE in this tutorial.

 ### Objectives
 By the end of this article, the reader should have a basic understanding of generating keys using Diffie-Hellman algorithms and encryption and decryption using the Elgamal algorithm.